Sound Insulation Guide overview

 Tips for Intern Architects reading the Guide

-The Guide is written for designers and acoustics specialists, not students.
-If you are early in your internship under the Internship in Architecture Program (IAP), here is how to read it efficiently.
+The Guide is written for designers and acoustics specialists.
+If you are early in your internship under the Internship in Architecture Program (IAP), here is how to read it efficiently for the ExAC.

 Tip 1, separate direct from flanking.
 The single most useful framing in the Guide is the distinction between direct transmission (through the wall) and flanking (around it through joists, subfloor, and surfaces).
 Once you internalize that flanking exists in every building, you stop expecting an STC 55 wall to deliver STC 55 in the field.